 How does the ceremony-awarded responsibility translate to family law and custody rights?
 The simple answer is — it doesn’t.
 Unfortunately, under Colorado state law, a religious ceremony is just that, a ceremony.
 Legal paperwork must still be followed to make the ceremony hold legal meaning.
 Just like a marriage, if parents want to award custody to godparents in the event of their death, they must do so using a living will.

 In the event that both genetic parents die and there is no living will expressly delegating legal custody to the godparents, the chain of custody will follow the natural family presumption.
 Natural family presumptions state that parents and grandparents have priority, and then active close family members.
 As an active godparent who takes their role as a moral advisor seriously, you may have grounds to petition the court for custody.
 In the event that you elect to petition the court for custody, you will simply have to prove that you have taken an active role in the child’s life, contribute positively to the welfare of the child, and that awarding custody to you over other family members is in the child’s best interest.

 After reading all this, you may be wondering what is the takeaway?
 The short answer is that godparents do not have legal custodial rights.
 However, in the event that the child’s parents die, you may be able to petition the Colorado family court for custody of your godchild.

-If you are in a family situation that seems to have a lot of grey areas, contact the experienced legal team at the Law Offices of Kelli J. Malcolm today.
-We can help clear up any confusion you may have and are waiting to defend your family rights.
-Contact us for your consultation today.
+If you are in a family situation that seems to have a lot of grey areas, contact the Law Offices of Kelli J. Malcolm today.
+I can help clear up any confusion you may have and are waiting to defend your family rights.
+Contact me for your consultation today.